 12. Neither this Agreement nor any term hereof may be amended, waived, discharged or terminated other than by an instrument in writing signed by the party against whom enforcement is sought.

 13. All notices required to be delivered under this Agreement shall be in writing to the addresses set forth in this Agreement.
-Notice shall be deemed given when received if personally delivered or 3 business days after transmittal by registered or certified mail return receipt requested.
+Notice shall be deemed given when received if personally delivered or delivered via electronic means, or 3 business days after transmittal by registered or certified mail return receipt requested.

-14. This Agreement shall be governed by and construed in accordance with the laws of the State of New York, applicable to contracts executed and to be performed wholly within such State, and both parties consent to the jurisdiction of the federal and state courts of the State of New York. .
+14. This Agreement shall be governed by and construed in accordance with the laws of the State of New York, applicable to contracts executed and to be performed wholly within such State, and both parties consent to the jurisdiction of the federal and state courts of the State of New York.

+15. Excepting the right of a party to seek such relief, all claims and matters in question arising out of this agreement or the relationship between the parties created by this agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+The arbitration shall be administered by the American Arbitration Association ("AAA").
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If any party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.